Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-Dogs are social creatures, and they love interactions with their human caregivers.
-Stroking their fur in a gentle and loving manner is perceived as an act of affection.
+Dogs are social animals, and they love interactions with their human caregivers.
+Stroking their fur gently and lovingly is perceived as an act of affection.
 Many studies prove that interacting with pets can reduce stress levels in humans.

 But does petting reduce stress in dogs?
 Yes, it does!